- About the Program

 Of course, you can contribute by becoming a Global Fellow and consult students from the Network and help with their projects.
 You can expand your project across the partner institutions.
 You can also work with students who will just be attending the conference next year, and you can contact the Program Coordinator to learn more ways to be useful and provide support.

-It is possible depending on what the products of your projects are.
-For example, last year, one project coordinator sold the felt products made by the participants of her project, and it went really well.
+It is possible depending on what the products of your projects are and upon approval of Bard Center for Civic Engagement staff.
+For example, in 2017 a student project coordinator sold the felt products made by the participants of her project, and it went really well.

 Most of the time, you will be having free time in the evenings.
 You will be able to have dinners by yourselves, and organizers will take care of the cultural part of the conference (city tour).

-You can contact the Program Coordinator to get the information.
+You can contact Global Fellows during their office hours to get the information.

 The applications are considered on a year-round basis.